clear glass bottle lot

 As the popularity of fish and chips grew, so did the demand for this delicious dish.
 In the late 19th century, advancements in transportation and refrigeration made it possible to transport fresh fish from coastal areas to inland cities.
 This allowed fish and chip shops to flourish even in areas far from the coast.
 Over time, various regional preferences and adaptations emerged, leading to the development of different styles and flavors of fish and chips across the United Kingdom.

-Traditional Condiments for Fish and Chips
+Traditional for Fish and Chips

-Fish and chips are traditionally accompanied by a selection of condiments that add flavor and enhance the overall eating experience.
+Fish and chips are traditionally accompanied by a selection of that add flavor and enhance the overall eating experience.
 These condiments play an important role in the enjoyment of the dish and have their own unique history and significance.

 Overview of traditional condiments